*If you would like to be added to the Pawnee Pecan Tree wait list please send us a message via our chat or email*

-This cultivar typically ripens in mid to late September or early October and produces 56 nuts per lb with 54% kernel 2-3 weeks earlier than most other pecan varieties.
+Produces 56 nuts per lb with 54% kernel 2-3 weeks earlier than most other pecan varieties.

 The Pawnee pecan tree has outstanding resistance to yellow aphids and is moderately scab resistant.
-This cultivar is also extremely heat-tolerant, making it a great Southern tree.
+This cultivar is also extremely heat-tolerant, making it a great southern tree.

 Shop our Pawnee Pecan tree for sale.
+It is a great nut tree to have in any landscape.

 Carya illinoinensis 'Pawnee'